He was born to synthesize.

 "With drugs I could suddenly abstract my thought processes in a certain way, and I wanted to see if I could put them on a record.
 A lot of people recognised it as the dynamics of a psychedelic trip—it was almost like painting with your head."

 - Take That: "Rock N Roll Pussy" is a shot at John Lennon, who Rundgren perceived as something of a limousine liberal.

 - Take That, Critics!: Initiation as a whole was Rundgren yelling "tough shit" to his fans and critics who complained that he was wading too deeply into synthesizers and Eastern spirituality.
-The topic is lyrically addressed at face value in the song "The Death of Rock and Roll".
+The topic is lyrically addressed at face value in the song "The Death of Rock and Roll", and the title track and "Fair Warning" obliquely indicate that Rundgren is ready to break new ground and the listener can either follow along or tune out.
 The album also closes with a 35 minute synthesizer orgasm, with movements named after the seven chakras and prana, the breath of life.